 Art and Theater

-The arts have always been a vital part of the Rollins experience.
-Each year the College's concerts, exhibitions, readings, lectures and performances draw audiences from campus and the entire Central Florida community.
+The arts have always been a highly visible part of the Rollins experience.
+Each year the College calendar is filled with concerts, exhibitions, lectures, readings, and performances that draw audiences from campus and the larger Central Florida community.